 We continued developing the store, reinvesting as we went, focusing on an improvement project each year.
 We commissioned an oak counter with lit glass shelving.
 A local artist painted our staircase to look like old books.
 We installed two custom-designed stained glass windows.
 We created another rare book cabinet.
 The bookstore occupies two floors.
 Patrons browse a fascinating collection of used, rare and out-of-print books.
 We offer a wide selection of hardcover and paperback Fiction and Non-Fiction, along with fun sideline items such as Blind Date Books, Postcards & Buttons.

 In the past few years, we have expanded our web and social media presence.
-We now offer a range of Used and Rare Books, as well as Book Bag Care Packages and other Merchandise, through our site.
-We also offer New Books through our partnership with Bookshop.org which is sort of like the Rebel Alliance to the Empire of Amazon.
+We now offer New Books through our partnership with Bookshop.org which is sort of like the Rebel Alliance to the Empire of Amazon.

-We are members of the American Booksellers Association and Midwest Independent Booksellers Association.
+We are members of the American Booksellers Association, Midwest Independent Booksellers Association, and the International Online Booksellers Association.
 Community is important to us and we have a longstanding tradition of involvement and investment in education, the arts, social justice and helping to meet people’s basic needs.
 Throughout the year, we usually host a variety of events.